dotnet/csharplang/proposals/generic-ref-struct.md

 At the call site this relaxes the set of legal type arguments to inclued `ref struct` *in addition* to the types already allowed.
 Even though this appears in the constraint position it serves more of an anti-constraint because it expands the set of possible types.

-As an expansion though it means that `T where T : ref struct` is not compatible with type parameters lacking the same annotation:
+As an expansion though it means that `where T : ref struct` is not compatible with type parameters lacking the same annotation:

 ```c#
 void M1<U>() { }